How To Prepare For This Year’s Cold and Flu Season

 2 Newall A, et al. Economic report into the cost of influenza to the Australian health system.
 March 2007

 3 National Centre for Immunisation Research and Surveillance (NCIRS) influenza fact sheet, March 2019

 »Service fees apply.
-Flu Vaccinations can only be provided to customers aged over 10 years in NSW, QLD, SA, TAS and WA and 16 years in ACT, NT and VIC.
+Flu Vaccinations can only be provided to customers aged over 10 years in NSW, QLD, SA, TAS, VIC and WA and 16 years in ACT & NT.
 For vaccinations for younger customers and children, please see your GP.
 Please arrive 5 minutes prior to your appointment and be aware you will need to remain in store for a further 15-minute observation period.
 Some customers may be eligible for the free flu vaccination – please speak to your pharmacist, GP or other immunisation provider to see if you are eligible.
 Important: Some people may not be eligible for the flu vaccination.
 Please speak with one of our pharmacists to confirm if you are eligible.